iLert/docs/integrations/humio.md

 ![](../.gitbook/assets/humio-alertdetails.png)

-* Save the alert, and upon the alert, the incident will be created on iLert side as well
+* Save the alert, and upon the alert, the incident will be created on ilert side as well
 * For more information about Humio Alerts please refer to the following: [https://library.humio.com/stable/docs/automated/alerts/](https://library.humio.com/stable/docs/automated/alerts/)